MFNttps/mfnttps.github.io/functions.md

 title: Functions
 ---

-A ttpary may support one or more of the following functions:
+A ttp may support one or more of the following functions:

 {% include functions_description.html %}